kjspring/dsc-phase-2-project-v2-3/README.md

     - `sqft_basement` has `?` for missing or unknown values.

 ### Encoding Variables
-For regression analysis, the catagorical data needs to be in numerical format so catagorical variables were encoded to to meet this requirement but still maintain their binary, ordinal, and count information.
+For regression analysis, catagorical data needs to be in numerical format so catagorical variables were encoded to to meet this requirement but still maintain their binary, ordinal, and count information.

 - `condition`
     - Ordinal categorical variable